American Pie Parent Guide

 American Pie may only illustrate the fantasies of Adam Herz, the 26-year-old screenwriter, and 29 and 33-year old co-producers Chris and Paul Weitz.
 But, they have been given license to portray these obsessive sexual habits and perversions in front of the audience most likely to sex-ceed, our teenagers.Directed by Paul Weitz .
 Starring Jason Biggs, Chris Klein, Thomas Ian Nicholas, Eddie Kaye Thomas, Seann William Scott.
 Running time: 95 minutes.
 Theatrical release July 9, 1999.
 Updated February 7, 2012

-American Pie is rated R for strong sexuality, crude sexual dialogue, language and drinking, all involving teens.
+Why is American Pie rated R?
+American Pie is rated R by the MPAA for strong sexuality, crude sexual dialogue, language and drinking, all involving teens.